Latest News Items: FAT file system released - Tick suppression demo'ed SAM4L MCU & RX100 MCUs - embTCP released for PIC32

 Sets the stack depth allocated to the software timer service/daemon task.
 See the FreeRTOS software timers page for a full description.

-configKERNEL_INTERRUPT_PRIORITY and configMAX_SYSCALL_INTERRUPT_PRIORITY
+configKERNEL_INTERRUPT_PRIORITY

 ARM Cortex-M3 and ARM Cortex-M4 users please take heed of the special note at the end of this section!